rkuma183/wilsonmar.github.io/_posts/2016-04-21-devops-setup.md

 * Gene Kim

-## Plethora of choices
+## Categories of choice

-Regardless of the choice of specific technologies, here are the categories for standardization decisions:
+There are many choices of specific technologies within each category:

 0. <a href="#DevProcess">Development process</a>
 0. <a href="#DevOS">Developer laptop</a>

 0. <a href="#MicroserviceMgmt">Microservice management</a>
 0. <a href="#SingleSignOn">Single-Sign On Authentication</a>
 0. <a href="#InputForms">Input formats</a>